educationnull/thejaspher.github.io/_drafts/vulnhub-imf-draft.md

     nmap -sS 172.16.1.76
     port 80 open

-use browser - IMF Webpage.
+Use browser - load IMF Webpage.
 Click around.

-Possible vulnerabilities:
-Contact form

-Possible targets:
+As stated in the description IMF is a US Inteligence agency.
+The site lists three possible targets:

-Roger S. Michaels
+- Roger S. Michaels
-rmichaels@imf.local
+- rmichaels@imf.local
-Director
+- Director

-Alexander B. Keith
+- Alexander B. Keith
-akeith@imf.local
+- akeith@imf.local
-Deputy Director
+- Deputy Director

-Elizabeth R. Stone
+- Elizabeth R. Stone
-estone@imf.local
+- estone@imf.local
-Chief of Staff
+- Chief of Staff

-===
-nothing from nmap/ nikto/ tamper contact form does not display any errors.

-view page source/ inspect
+## Enumeration

+Quick scans from nmap and nikto yield nothing.

+A possible vulnerability in web front-end is the contact form.
+The contact form does not display any errors after submission and Burpsuite shows nothing interesting.
+This could be a dead end.

+In desperation - I decided to view page html source for any hints and got the first flag.

     <!-- flag1{YWxsdGhlZmlsZXM=} -->

-looks like base64
+Looks like base64, let's decrypt:

     echo YWxsdGhlZmlsZXM= | base64 --decode
     allthefiles

 Back to the browser - http://172.16.1.76/allthefiles - 404.
-I've tried several extenions with no luck.
+I've tried several extenions (html, txt, etc) with no luck.
 Back to the html I guess..

 Suspicous js files in html head: